envimate/httpmate/README.md

         .build();
 ```

-Treat HttpMate instance as a description of your endpoints: we have here a request handler, for the path `api/hello`,
+Treat the HttpMate instance as a description of your endpoints: we have here a request handler, for the path `api/hello`,
 with the request method `GET`, which handles the request by setting the response to the String `Hello World!` and the
 status to 200.
-Pretty descriptive right?
+Pretty descriptive, right?

 This way of saying hello gives you full control over the HTTP protocol.
 Once your UseCase is more complicated than just
 saying hello, you want to focus on implementing it instead of dealing with protocol details.